 However, always consult with your healthcare provider to discard any other possible causes of snoring, such as nasal or sinus problems, issues with your tonsils or adenoids, diabetes, obesity, heart disease, high blood pressure, liver problems, sleep posture, or alcohol consumption, smoking, and medications like sleeping pills.

 Sleep-deprived partners are usually the first to complain about your heavy snoring, and if diagnosed with sleep apnea, CPAP therapy can reduce or eliminate snoring.

-If you are still experiencing heavy snoring while doing your CPAP therapy, there might be a quick fix to improve your current treatment.
+If you are still experiencing heavy snoring while doing your CPAP therapy, there might be a quick fix in order for you to receive more effective treatment.

 4 Reasons You're Still Snoring with CPAP